tpambor/zephyr-box/README.md

    It's needed for some extensions and to select newly installed python venv for tasks.
 7. Enjoy!
 Or not.

+If you want to run a specific command, you may also do `run_in_docker.sh <SPECIFIC COMMAND>`.
+You can build or flash from the calling context with `run_in_docker.sh west build` and `run_in_docker.sh west flash -r pyocd`.
-P.S.
-You can also run bash in Docker by `run_in_docker.sh bash` script.
+You can also run bash in Docker by `run_in_docker.sh bash`.
 Then you can also attach to running container with VSCode, but you won't have docker extensions and some other configurations.

-P.P.S Please note that if only `on_docker_startup.sh` is changed, there is no need to rebuild the image!
+Please note that if only `on_docker_startup.sh` is changed, there is no need to rebuild the image!

 ---